For College and High School Students (in separate cohorts)

-The application process is rolling; applications are being considered as they come in.
+The application deadline has been extended to Monday, June 28th, and applications are being considered as they come in.
 To apply, complete the form in the link below!
 We will then arrange for a brief online interview.
 Spaces are limited; apply now!

 Testimonials From 2020 Kadima Fellows